Sara López

+Career

-At the FITA Archery World Cup in 2013, she qualified for the final.
+At the Archery World Cup in 2013, she qualified for the final.
 She rose to her highest world ranking of 3 in 2013, and her major achievements include winning the 2014 Archery World Cup.
 As well as competing internationally in archery, she is a medical student.

-López is the current world record holder for a 15-arrow round and other 10 world records, having become the first woman to shoot a perfect 150 at stage 3 of the World Cup in Medellin.
+López is the current world record holder for a 15-arrow round and other 10 world records, having become the first woman to shoot a perfect 150 at stage 3 of the World Cup in Medellín.

 In 2020, she won the inaugural Lockdown Knockout tournament organised by World Archery.
 In the final she defeated Anders Faugstad of Norway.

 She won the 2021 Athlete of the Year award by World Archery Americas in the compound women category.

 She won the silver medal in the women's compound event at the 2022 World Games held in Birmingham, Alabama, United States.
 López and Daniel Muñoz won the gold medal in the mixed team compound event.